-My name is Parisa /pærɪsā/, which is a Persian name meaning “like a fairy”, and easy to remember: “Paris” plus “a” :)
+My name is Parisa /ˈpærɪsā/, which is an Iranian name meaning “like a fairy”, and easy to remember: “Paris” plus “a” :)

-Born and raised in Tehran, I hold a BA in English Language and Literature and an MA in Teaching English as a Foreign Language (TEFL), both from Alzahra University, Tehran, Iran.
-Before moving to Japan, I taught English for Academic Purposes (EAP) and General English (GE) courses at Alzahra University.
+Born and raised in Tehran, I hold a BA in English Language and Literature, an MA in Teaching English as a Foreign Language (TEFL), both from Alzahra University, Tehran, Iran, and a PhD in Computer Assisted Language Learning (CALL) from Osaka University, Japan.